-A closely related but unsigned version, which includes an inscription of the proverb on its original frame as well as the painting's date, 1592, differs in quality as well as in compositional details (fig 2).^[4] For example, it lacks the branches that extend above the main figure in the Leiden Collection painting, and has a simplified landscape at the right.
+the main figure in the Leiden Collection painting, and has a simplified landscape at the right.
 The rudimentary forms of the crawling foreground figures and the unconvincing three-dimensionality of the central figure suggest that this work was painted in Pieter Brueghel the Younger's workshop and not by the master.^[5]

-Pieter Brueghel the Younger based his composition on a print by Hieronymous Wiericx (1553-1619), Man with the Moneybag and Flatterers (fig 3), which belongs to a print series, Twelve Proverbs.^[6] The engraving has two inscriptions, one in Dutch that circles the image and another in French which appears on the squatting man's lower back.
+Pieter Brueghel the Younger based his composition on a print by Johannes Wierix (1549-ca. 1620), Man with the Moneybag and Flatterers (fig 3), which belongs to a print series, Twelve Proverbs.^[6] The engraving has two inscriptions, one in Dutch that circles the image and another in French which appears on the squatting man's lower back.
 Together, they elaborate on the dual nature of flattery.
 The Dutch text addresses the great advantage of rich men who use their wealth to get ahead yet lose sight of their own inclination to "crawl into the hole."
 The French text speaks of the desire to "enter the hole" of the rich person who is willing to give.^[7]

-Despite the close correlation between the Leiden Collection painting and Wiericx's print, Brueghel did make subtle adjustments to his composition.
+Despite the close correlation between the Leiden Collection painting and Wierix's print, Brueghel did make subtle adjustments to his composition.
 Instead of depicting the man's left hand distributing coins, he eliminated the hand and depicted the coins as streaming out of the moneybag.
 He also altered the shape of the bottom of the moneybag, and added a house and tree to the distant landscape.

-The designs for Wiericx's engraved series Twelve Proverbs have sometimes been incorrectly attributed to Pieter Brueghel the Younger's father, Pieter Bruegel the Elder (ca. 1525-69), since the latter's Twelve Flemish Proverbs in the Museum Mayer van den Bergh in Antwerp are closely related in concept.^[8] Nevertheless, Wiericx's proverbs belong to a different pictorial tradition.
-As is evident in Pieter Brueghel the Younger's paintings, Wiericx's print of the flatterer was very popular.
-It is also seen in a print by Jan Theodor de Bry (1528-96) executed late in the sixteenth century (fig 4).^[9] Such examples, and the different series of proverbs that survive from the period, underscore the popularity of a genre that humorously mocks human behavior.
+The designs for Wierix's engraved series Twelve Proverbs have sometimes been incorrectly attributed to Pieter Brueghel the Younger's father, Pieter Bruegel the Elder (ca. 1525-69), since the latter's Twelve Flemish Proverbs in the Museum Mayer van den Bergh in Antwerp are closely related in concept.^[8] Nevertheless, Wierix's proverbs belong to a different pictorial tradition.^[9] As is evident in Pieter Brueghel the Younger's paintings, Wierix's print of the flatterer was very popular.
+It is also seen in a print by Jan Theodor de Bry (1528-96) executed late in the sixteenth century (fig 4).^[10] Such examples, and the different series of proverbs that survive from the period, underscore the popularity of a genre that humorously mocks human behavior.

 Fig 3.
-Hieronymus Wiericx, Man with the Moneybag and His Flatterers, ca. 1558, engraving, 17.8 cm diameter, Ashmolean Museum, Oxford, © Ashmolean Museum, University of Oxford
+Johannes Wierix, Man with the Moneybag and His Flatterers, 1568, engraving, 17.8 cm diameter, Ashmolean Museum, Oxford, © Ashmolean Museum, University of Oxford

 Fig 4.
-Jan Theodor de Bry, after Hieronymus Wiericx, Man with the Money Bag and His Flatterers, engraving, 10.7 x 8.4 cm, National Gallery of Art, Washington D.C.
+Jan Theodor de Bry, after Johannes Wierix, Man with the Money Bag and His Flatterers, engraving, 10.7 x 8.4 cm, National Gallery of Art, Washington D.C.